 Deer keeping with Dom: Summer at Knole

-The parkland is looking lovely after the recent hot weather and we have already spotted newborn fawns taking their first shaky steps under the shade of the spreading chestnut trees.
+It's been very hot lately and we have already spotted newborn fawns taking their first shaky steps under the shade of the spreading chestnut trees.
 We are expecting around 200 fawns to be born during June and July and perhaps a few more in August.

 Deer don’t tend to have multiple births although we did have one set of sika twins last year.
 I have never seen one of our herd give birth – they tend to take themselves off and look for a bit of cover, although we did have a fawn born right in front of the house a few years ago.
 The deer are very quiet during labour, which is a defence mechanism so they don’t alert predators who may hurt their offspring.
 A newborn fawn that is weak on its feet is an easy target.